mmesh/docs/docs/legal/terms/acceptable-use-policy.md

 ---
-title: Acceptable Use Policy
+title: "Acceptable Use Policy"
-description: mmesh Acceptable Use Policy was last updated on February 20, 2022.
+description: "mmesh Acceptable Use Policy was last updated on February 20, 2022."
+tags:
+  - legal
 ---

 # Acceptable Use Policy